viega/hatrack/README.md

                 admirably, even for single-threaded applications
                 (especially witchhat, when multi-threaded order
                 preservation and consistency are unimportant).

+In general, looking at refhat will give you a good idea of the overall structure of all these tables, including what the top-level API for each table will look like.

+Then, the earlier tables are generally going to have some redundant documentation.
+Hihat being our first lock-free table, that gets a lot of exposition, as does Lohat, since it's the first one that adds in full linearization of operations table-wide.

+But, in terms of ones I'd actually pick up and use, I recommend witchhat and woolhat (if you need the linearization).

 ## Status of this work

 Right now, I'm making this available for early comment, but I still have a lot of work remaining:

-1) I'm going to provide two high-level interfaces Dict and Set, that are suitable for direct inclusion into projects, and allow you to dynamically select the properties you need in a hash table.
+1) I'm still working on TopHat; I can definitely make it so that the non-threaded readers don't need to hold a lock.
+But it requires me to either change refhat or at least add a refhat-a.
+I'll make the mods in refhat-a soon, and if performance doesn't degrade, I'll replace refhat w/ refhat-a.

-2) I need to add proper handling for signals, thread deaths, and thread exits.
+2) There's some minor work that's just undone.
+For instance, I need to add proper handling for signals, thread deaths, and thread exits.
+And I have a small memory leak in swimcap that I still need to squash...

 3) I've been doing my primary development and testing on an OS X laptop.
 I have kept things compatable with Linux, but need to go back, ensure that all still works in both environments, and set up automated testing as I make future commits.

-4) While I currently have a basic testbed and performance testing rig, I intend to do a lot to improve this (including a lot of functionality testing that hasn't happened yet).

-5) I need to go through the code base, do clean-up and commenting.
+4) I need to keep going through the code base, doing clean-up and commenting.
 I'm also going to organize the directory structure, etc.

-6) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.
+5) I'm going to write a long document describing the algorithms, that will be available in the doc/ directory.

+   I have half a mind to turn that into a full-fledged doctoral dissertation-- there are certainly enough publishable results here (though I'm not sure I want to spend my next year plus tweaking and testing hash tables).

+6) I'm going to provide two high-level interfaces Dict and Set, that are suitable for direct inclusion into projects, and allow you to dynamically select the properties you need in a hash table.

+   Though, I probably will do that strictly as part of this project;
+   this project is a bikeshed from a bikeshed project, which I call bikeshed... basically which is a library of C programming nicities.
+   Witchhat and Woolhat will probably get copied into that project.

+7) While I currently have a basic testbed and performance testing rig, I intend to do a lot to improve this (including a lot of functionality testing that hasn't happened yet).
+Though, I want to use the niceties I've been building myself in 'bikeshed', so these projects may get even more intertwined somehow.

+Also, I seem to still messing around with some implementation details, as I revisit my implementation decisions and explore the alternatives I'd previously abandoned.
+So there are places where the algorithm implementations will be slightly inconsistent.

+For instance, many of the algorithms, when migrating to a new store, set flags indicating a move is in progress on all the buckets quickly.
+If the bucket is empty, most of those implementations will ALSO set a flag indicating the migration is done, in an attempt to short-circuit more work when threads go back to look at the bucket again.

+Generally, on first glance that's seemed to have helped, but on one algorithm, it was seeming to hurt.
+I haven't given it enough attention yet, so different algorithms may or may not do this.

+Finally, there are minor cosmetic differences that I might never bother to resolve, often resulting from too LITTLE cut and paste (perhaps).
+For instance, both implementations might have a test that is identical, and currently algorithm A will do 'if (x)' where algorithm b does 'if (!x)'.

+Sorry about that.
+A part of me wants to keep polishing and tweaking forever (or least before letting ANYONE see), but I also want to get this out there for feedback from some friends!